Who is a Animator?

 Full Time, Part Time, Hourly Basis, Work From Home

-They are usually required to work full time during office hours.
+In the career as animator, they are usually required to work full time during office hours.
 There are exceptions where freelance/part-time animators work according to their own work hours.

 Private Offices Factory